vesaakerman/easy-manage-deposit/README.md

 DESCRIPTION
 -----------

-Creates report about the deposits in the deposit area.
+Manages the deposits in the deposit area.

 EXAMPLES
 --------